UserLevelUp/ALOOF/readme.md

 ## Key Principles

-- **Abstraction ("Aloofness")**: The language syntax intentionally omits implementation details like specific IDs, names, values, CSS classes, ARIA attributes, etc. It focuses on the abstract concepts.
+1. Abstraction ("Aloofness"): The language syntax intentionally omits implementation details like specific IDs, names, values, CSS classes, ARIA attributes, etc. It focuses on the abstract concepts.

-- **Separation of Concerns**: ALOOF enforces a clear separation between:
+1. Separation of Concerns: ALOOF enforces a clear separation between:

-  1. **Structural Definition (ALOOF)**: Defines order, labels, types, validation rules.
+1. Structural Definition (ALOOF): Defines order, labels, types, validation rules.

-  2. **Implementation Details (Parallel Data)**: A separate data structure holds names, values, classes, styles, descriptions, etc.
+1. Implementation Details (Parallel Data): A separate data structure holds names, values, classes, styles, descriptions, etc.

-  3. **Output Generation (Templates/Processor)**: A templating engine combines the ALOOF definition and parallel data to generate the final output.
+1. Output Generation (Templates/Processor): A templating engine combines the ALOOF definition and parallel data to generate the final output.

-- **Order-Based Mapping**: The link between a line in an ALOOF definition and its corresponding implementation details in the parallel data structure is based strictly on their **order**.
-The first ALOOF line corresponds to the first data item, the second to the second, and so on.
+1. Order-Based Mapping: The link between a line in an ALOOF definition and its corresponding implementation details in the parallel data structure is based strictly on their order.

-- **Target Agnosticism**: Because the ALOOF definition is abstract, the *same* definition can theoretically be used to generate different output formats (HTML, JSON, XML, UI definitions, backend code structures, etc.) simply by using different templates in the processing step.
+1. Target Agnosticism: Because the ALOOF definition is abstract, the same definition can theoretically be used to generate different output formats (HTML, JSON, XML, UI definitions, backend code structures, etc.).

 ## Core Requirements (Distilled)
-1. ALOOF as a DSL: We're working with the ALOOF language as defined in the readme.md.
-Line-Based Processing: Each line in ALOOF represents a distinct form element or a group of related elements.
+1. Line-Based Processing: Each line in ALOOF represents a distinct form element or a group of related elements.

-1. Order Markers for Grouping/Mapping: The [N] or [arbitrary] markers are used to group elements so they a presentable and simply precede the rest of the content.
-The markers themselves are arbitrary and do not imply any output order.
-1. The line itself represents the order.
+1. Order Markers: Markers like [N] or [] are used to denote ordered or unordered structures.

-1. Parallel Data: ALOOF is designed to work with a separate "parallel data" structure.
+1. Parallel Data: ALOOF uses a separate "parallel data" structure.

-1. Excel Analogy: Each ALOOF line can be thought of as a single cell in Excel.
+1. Excel Analogy: Each ALOOF line is like a cell in Excel, while adjacent cells store metadata.

-1. Metadata: Cells to the left or right of the ALOOF cell in Excel represent metadata for that specific ALOOF line.
-1. Related Fields: Each ALOOF line represents a set of related fields.
+1. Related Fields: Each ALOOF line defines related fields.

-1. HTML Output: The immediate goal is to generate a basic HTML structure for each ALOOF element, specifically:
+1. HTML Output: ALOOF generates HTML with <label>, <input>, and <span> for validation messages.

-<label>: For the field label.
-<input>: For the input field.
-<validation>: For the validation rules (we'll represent this as a <span> for now).
-(a.) : This is the desired output format.
-: This is the desired line break.
-1. No Output Order: The output order of the HTML elements is not determined by the ALOOF order markers.
-1. Submit Button: We need to handle submit buttons.
+1. Submit Button: Special handling for submit buttons.

-1. Loop Line by Line: Each line is to be looped over in sequence.
+1. Loop Processing: Each line is processed sequentially.

-1. ALOOF: No one really cares about the other columsn in Excel that aren't about ALOOF because we are all ALOOF.
+1. Aloof Mindset: Ignore non-ALOOF columns when working with data in spreadsheets.

 ## Syntax Overview